Klára Koukalová: 2011

 Koukalová started season at the Hobart International.
 Seeded fifth, she lost in her semifinal match to sixth seed and eventual champion, Jarmila Groth.
 At the Australian Open, Koukalová was defeated in the second round by 31st seed Lucie Šafářová.

-Playing in at Paris Indoor, Koukalová lost in the second round to seventh seed Yanina Wickmayer.
+Playing in at the Paris Indoor event, Koukalová lost in the second round to seventh seed Yanina Wickmayer.

 She was seeded 31st for the French Open, her first seeding at a Grand Slam tournament since 2006.
 She was upset in the first round by Taiwanese qualifier Chan Yung-jan.

 After her defeat at Roland Garros, Koukalová traveled to Copenhagen to defend her finalist points from the year before.
 Seeded second, she was upset in the first round by German Kathrin Wörle.

 Koukalová then returned to the site of her greatest Grand Slam accomplishment, Wimbledon.
 Unseeded, she came from a set down to defeat British wildcard Emily Webley-Smith in the first round.
 In the second round, she avenged her Australian Open loss by upsetting 31st seed Lucie Šafářová in three sets.
 In the third round, Koukalová fell to eventual finalist Maria Sharapova.

 She then made the semifinals in Budapest, where she lost to the eventual champion Roberta Vinci, and then made the quarterfinals in Palermo, where she lost to eventual finalist Polona Hercog.